The-Obstacle-Is-The-Way/CRAVE-HF-WAVE-BACKEND/README.md

 * 🔗 Backend (FastAPI + PostgreSQL + Pinecone + Llama 2) → [crave-trinity-backend](https://github.com/Crave-Trinity/crave-trinity-backend)

 ---
+## 🌊 Vision

-🌊 CRAVE-WAVE strives to be the world’s first self-optimizing craving intelligence system—a backend powered by Vertical AI, ensuring that craving personas, retrieval strategies, and inference evolve dynamically as moat and user behavior shift.
+CRAVE-WAVE strives to be the world’s first self-optimizing craving intelligence system—a backend powered by Vertical AI, ensuring that craving personas, retrieval strategies, and inference evolve dynamically as moat and user behavior shift.

 🧠 LoRA Persona Hot-Swapping:
 * AI doesn’t just retrieve user insights—it ensures that only the most relevant craving personas are running at any given time.
 Unused personas are dynamically offloaded, and active personas are auto-optimized based on real-world craving triggers.